Theatre Royal, Manchester: Later use

 It was announced in 2011 by owners Benmore that the Theatre Royal would receive a £2 million refurbishment to convert the building into a live music venue.
 Plans to convert the building into a hotel and live music venue never came about.

 Despite the promise of investment, Benmore sold the building in November 2012.
-It was purchased by the Edwardian Group, who owned the Radisson Blu Edwardian hotel adjacent to the theatre in the Free Trade Hall.
-The building could potentially be restored as a theatre or banqueting hall as a complementary extension for the hotel.
+It was purchased by Edwardian Hotels, who owned the Radisson Blu Edwardian hotel adjacent to the theatre in the Free Trade Hall.
+It was initially thought that the building could potentially be restored as a theatre or banqueting hall as a complementary extension for the hotel. but As of September 2025 the building remains unused.